The Red Wolf

 On September 12, 2016, USFWS published its long-awaited Red Wolf Program Review.
 The agency proposes a new rule that significantly changes the size, scope and management of the current red wolf recovery program.
 USFWS intends to remove almost all of the remaining red wolves from the wild landscape and place them in captivity.
 The decision will go through a public comment period and could be finalized by December 2017.

-The current estimate puts the only wild population of red wolves at their lowest level (30-35) since the late 1990s.
+The current estimate puts the only wild population of red wolves at their lowest level since the late 1990s.
+Only 24 red wolves are known to remain in the wild.